Stephen Hasner | Car Accidents | May 16, 2020

 - You were using the airbag in the way the maker intended.

 In other words, you had not damaged the airbag before the accident, and its failure to deploy properly was the direct cause of your injuries.

 Is There a Time Limit for Filing a Personal Injury Claim?

-If you want to recover money for bodily injuries, you have up to two years from the date of the incident.
+If you want to recover money for bodily injuries in Georgia, you have up to two years from the date of the incident.
 If you’re trying to recover compensation for property damage, you have four years from the date the damage was done.